-EFH for E. pacifica: EFH for E. pacifica, including larvae, juveniles and adults, is defined as U.S. West Coast EEZ waters from the shoreline to the 1000 fm (1,829 m) isobath, from the U.S.-Mexico border north to the U.S.-Canada border, from the surface to 400 m deep, from the U.S.-Mexico north to the U.S.-Canada border.
+EFH for E. pacifica: The east-west geographic boundary for E. pacifica EFH, including larvae, juveniles and adults, is defined as U.S. West Coast EEZ waters from the shoreline, excluding estuaries except for the Salish Sea and Puget Sound, to the 1000 fm (1,829 m) isobath, from the surface to 400 m deep.
+The north-south geographic boundary extends from the U.S. - Canada maritime boundary to the U.S. - Mexico maritime boundary.
 Figure 2.17 shows the geographic extent of EFH for E. pacifica within the U.S. EEZ.